 Improve the overall growing conditions for the plant to improve its strength.
 Look at the condition of the soil and whether it becomes too dry in summer or waterlogged.
 Ensuring conditions for good root growth will help to increase the plant's vigour.
 Water if and when necessary, mulch the soil and feed annually in spring.
 Applying a foliar feed, especially of a seaweed-based tonic, may help to improve strength and vigour.

-On hard surfaces, they can usually be controlled by physical removal, such as with a scrubbing brush, wire brush or pressure washer (although this just usually spreads it around), or by treating with a patio cleaner.
+On hard surfaces, they can usually be controlled by physical removals, such as with a scrubbing brush, wire brush or pressure washer (although this just usually spreads it around), or by treating with a patio cleaner.